 In January of 2021, Clarkson's estranged husband Brandon Blackstock denied Clarkson's claims that he and his father Narvel Blackstock's management company defrauded her out of millions of dollars.

-In September, the Blackstocks company Starstruck Management sued Clarkson, claiming they are owed $1.4 million in unpaid commissions.
+In September of 2020, the Blackstocks company Starstruck Management sued Clarkson, claiming they are owed $1.4 million in unpaid commissions.
 In a countersuit, Clarkson alleges that Blackstock defrauded her by overcharging her over the years.
 Vanity Fair reports Clarkson also claimed she should be compensated for "unconscionable fees" she paid for "illegal services" to the management company from 2007 to 2020 because the company was unlicensed in the state of California, a violation of the California Labor Code.

 Blackstock's attorney argued that Brandon Blackstock and his father aren't subject to the Talent Agencies Act because they did not perform services in California.